 Izaak Thibodeaux – Founder and President

-Zaak struggled immensely with his transition from the military, feeling a sense of lost purpose while simultaneously attempting to rebuild his mental well-being.
+Zaak struggled immensely with his transition from the military, feeling a sense of lost purpose while simultaneously attempting to rebuild his mental and physical well-being.
 After years of struggling, Zaak found strength and purpose in volunteering with Team Rubicon for disaster relief following Hurricane Harvey.
 He realized then that helping others in need was what was missing in his life.

 Zaak’s interest in medical cannabis came only after several physically invasive treatments, surgeries, and the being prescribed countless combinations of prescription drugs, all without success.
 As a former medic, Zaak knew there had to be a better option and began looking into alternative treatments.